gopinathsjsu/team-project-renaissance/README.md

 Arpitha:
 - Looked into tutorials for node and react

+Priti:
+- Working on UML and class diagrams.
+Refreshing concepts of react and nodejs.

 **3/18/2021:**
 Surabhi:
 - Implemented Login API.
 Added login form on the front end